Superoldman96/programmingfonts/README.md

 ProgrammingFonts.org makes it easier to find monospaced fonts.
 All fonts in one place, with proper credits towards the creators.
 It's not a download portal, we don't track anything, it's strictly by nerds and designers for nerds and designers.

+## 10th Anniversay Edition 🎂

+Now featuring side by side comparison, and more code samples!

 ## Buy me a coffee

 ☕️👌🏻

 This website is powered by coffee.
 No ads, no tracking, no monetization.
-We do have some costs for domain name.
-And coffee.
-Gallons of coffee.
+We do have some costs for the domain name however.
 Please feel free to make a little [donation via PayPal](https://paypal.me/koenlageveen) to keep this labour of love running.
 It's much appreciated!

 ## Project layout / contributing